nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/discovery-and-init/chaos-discover-intro.md

 `chaos discover chaostoolkit-kubernetes`{{execute}}

-***NOTE:*** You will see the warning `Could not locate the default kubeconfig file`, this is because the current tutorial does not have a cluster already configured as we don't need it for this tutorial.
-To turn off this message you could use the `--no-system-info`

 You can specify other environments than Kubernetes for chaos toolkit to discover.
 For example, to discover what's available from your Cloud Foundry environment you would use  `chaos discover chaostoolkit-cloudfoundry`.

 ***NOTE:*** The `chaos discover chaostoolkit-kubernetes` command uses the default configuration that has been configured for your local `kubectl` command.